 Flutter vs Xamarin: summary

 Straight up: all cross-platform solutions, such as Xamarin and Flutter, are still being developed.
 Yet, one thing is sure: applications created with cross-platform frameworks are closer than ever to achieving a native-like experience in terms of coding and performance.
 And that is the main reason for its non-stop growing popularity.
-Cross-platform gradually becomes the most influential technological concept in application development.
+Cross-platform gradually becomes the most influential technological concept in the application development process.
 Hence, getting familiar with the most basic yet noteworthy frameworks (such as Xamarin and Flutter) is now critical.

 But let’s get to the point.
 We’ve already done a SWOT analysis for both Flutter and Xamarin.
 So it’s time to briefly summarise and answer the initial question: which mobile app development framework is a better choice?
 For which digital products should you use Flutter, and for which, Xamarin?